cloudtoid/interprocess/src/rust/README.md

 # Ok::<(), cloudtoid_interprocess::Error>(())
 ```

 Reuse receive storage with `try_receive_into`; it truncates and consumes oversized messages, matching .NET. `try_send_batch` amortizes admission across a prefix of messages.
-Use `receive(Some(timeout))` to wait, or `receive(None)` for an indefinite wait.
+Use `receive_timeout(duration)` for a bounded wait (`None` means timeout), or `receive()` to wait indefinitely and return a message.
 Dropping the last endpoint releases queue resources; process crashes do not destroy queues with surviving participants.

 Publishers reserve with native 64-bit atomics.
 Readers serialize consumption.
 A paused live participant retains ownership; abandoned work is recovered only after checking process liveness.
 Queues are volatile and messages can be discarded during crash recovery.
 See the [v3 protocol specification](https://github.com/cloudtoid/interprocess/blob/main/docs/protocol.md) for the complete contract.